slazav/mapsoft2/core/Readme.md

   - `l.rint()`, `rint(l)` -- set coordinates to nearest integer values,
   - `l.rotate(pc,a)`,  `rotate(l,pc,a)` -- rotate around central point pc by angle a (rad, clockwise),
   - `rect_to_line(r)` -- convert a rectangle to line
-`

 - Line can be converted to a string and back
-  (and thus used inside Opt).
+  (and thus used inside Opt class).
 String representation is a JSON array with zero or more points (example: "[[1,2],[3,4]]").

 \ref Line "Class reference..."